k-thang/SQL-Project/QA.md

 **Uniqueness - are there duplicates in the dataset where there shouldn’t be?** <br>
 Testing for uniqueness is important for many reasons such as:
 * Identifying a table’s primary key
-* Ensuring that duplicate data is removed to prevent biased or misleading results which build trust in the data analysis
+* Ensuring that duplicate data is removed to prevent biased or misleading results

 For example, `salesbysku.productsku` is likely the primary key.
 To test this theory, you would run the following query:
 ```SQL